daryfmn/daryfmn/README.md

 <h3 align="left">👩‍💻 About Me</h3>

 <p align="left">
-I am an IT Student & Full Stack Developer based in Indonesia, currently pursuing a dual-degree program: a Bachelor of Information and Communication Technology (Honours) at Asia e University and an Associate Degree at Universitas Indonesia (CEP-CCIT-FTUI).
+I am an IT Student & Full Stack Developer based in Indonesia, currently pursuing degree program: a Bachelor of Information and Communication Technology (Honours) at Asia e University and an Associate Degree at Universitas Indonesia (CEP-CCIT-FTUI).

 I have a strong passion for building responsive, user-focused web and mobile applications, and I am always enthusiastic about contributing to real-world projects.
 </p>